 Our financial statements have been prepared on a going concern basis which assumes that we will continue our operations for the foreseeable future and be able to realize our assets and discharge our liabilities and commitments in the normal course of business.
 In evaluating our ability to continue as a going concern, we are required to determine whether we have the ability to fund our operations and meet our cash flow requirements.
-This evaluation requires us to estimate and forecast our cash flows for at least the next twelve months to determine whether we have sufficient availability under our secured revolving credit facility.
+This evaluation requires us to estimate and forecast our cash flows for at least the next twelve months from the balance sheet date to determine whether we have sufficient availability under our secured revolving credit facility.
 Significant estimates that have the greatest impact on our analysis include our estimate of sales, gross margins and expenses, estimates of collateral values performed by our lenders throughout the year which could increase or decrease our availability under our senior secured credit facility, timing of inventory acquisitions, vendor terms and payments, and interest rate and foreign exchange rate assumptions.
-Further, we have also made judgments on whether any reserves would be imposed by our senior secured credit facilities lenders and our ability to obtain the financing required under the June 2014 and July 2014 amendments to our senior secured credit facilities.
-Significant variances from our assumptions used in preparing our going concern analysis could significantly impact our ability to meet our projected cash flows and could result in our senior secured lenders imposing additional restrictions on our ability to borrow funds under these credit facilities or the lenders having the right to demand repayment of balances owed under these credit facilities thus impacting our ability to meet our operations and cash flow requirements required to continue as a going concern.
+Further, we have also made judgments on whether any reserves would be imposed by our senior secured credit facilities lenders.
+As part of our analysis, we also evaluated our ability to achieve minimum adjusted EBITDA levels (calculated on a twelvemonth rolling basis as defined in the agreement) required as part of the November 2014 senior secured term loan if and only if, for any five consecutive days, our availability under our revolving line of credit falls below \$8.0 million.
+Failure to meet the minimum adjusted EBITDA levels if our availability is below \$8.0 million for any five consecutive days, is considered an event of default that could result in the outstanding balances borrowed under our senior secured term loan and senior secured revolving credit facility becoming due immediately.
+Significant variances from our assumptions used in preparing our going concern analysis could significantly impact our ability to meet our projected cash flows or if our senior secured lenders impose additional restrictions on our ability to borrow on our collateral or if we do not maintain positive excess availability under our senior secured credit facilities which is an event of default and the lenders have the right to demand repayment of balances owed under these credit facilities thus impacting our ability to meet our operations and cash flow requirements required to continue as a going concern.